doramatadora/passwordless-edge/README.md

 ## Try it yourself

-> If you haven't got a Fastly account, get one [for free](https://www.fastly.com/signup/), and head on over to [developer.fastly.com](https://developer.fastly.com/learning/compute) for instructions on getting started with Compute@Edge.
+> If you haven't got a Fastly account, get one [for free](https://www.fastly.com/signup/), and head on over to [developer.fastly.com](https://developer.fastly.com/learning/compute) for instructions on getting started with Compute.
 >
 > You'll need to install the [Fastly CLI](https://developer.fastly.com/learning/compute#install-the-fastly-cli) and [Rust language tooling](https://developer.fastly.com/learning/compute#install-language-tooling).